anadis504/Tietokantasovellus-Movie-Reviews/README.md

 2. popularity (score)
 3. other critereas.

-⋅⋅⋅So one can search for a given genre and get a list sorted by the highest scores.
+So one can search for a given genre and get a list sorted by the highest scores.

 * The same movie cannot be added to the database twice, that is if "Titanic" is in the database and one wants to review it one has to add a review to the already existing movie "Titanic" and not add a new "Titanic" to review.